enactjs/performance-tests/README.md

 FID and CLS are tested in the same test because they both typically require interactions.
 We can check the React Devtools to see which component is at the top of a specific component.
 DCL, FCP and LCP are also tested together as they are measured at page load time.

-Results can be found in `TraceResults` file and are compared to the optimum values which are stored in global variables declared in `puppeteer.setup` file.
+Results can be found in `testResults` folder and are compared to the optimum values which are stored in global variables declared in `puppeteer.setup` file.

 ```javascript
 const TestResults = require('../TestResults');